 I have made a list of the ingredients in each capsule here:

-One of the main selling points of Naturelo’s Probiotic supplement is that it contains 50 Billion CFU (colony-forming units, or live bacteria), which is a very high number compared to most other probiotic products on the market.
+One of Naturelo's Probiotic supplements' main selling points is that it contains 50 Billion CFU (colony-forming units, or live bacteria), which is a very high number compared to most other probiotic products on the market.

 Bloating and gas were less frequent and less severe than before, and bowel movements were regular and consistent, rather than alternating and unpredictable phases of diarrhea and constipation.

-After I was confident that the initial side-effects had been replaced by relief from my symptoms, I started taking the recommended dose of one capsule every day, and positive results increased even further over the last week!
+After I was confident that the initial side-effects had been replaced by relief from my symptoms, I started taking the recommended dose of one capsule every day.
+Positive results increased even further over the last week.

-I have decided to order another month’s supply, and hope that the level of relief that I get from this product continues!
+I have decided to order another month's supply, and hope that the relief level that I get from this product continues.

 Naturelo ProBiotic Supplement Reviews

-The likelihood of increased diarrhea during the first couple of weeks was mentioned, however, almost all users agreed that the benefits soon outweigh the initial drawbacks, and the product is currently rated at 4 and a half stars on Amazon, and is even marked as an “Amazon’s Choice” product!
+The likelihood of increased diarrhea during the first couple of weeks was mentioned.
+However, almost all users agreed that the benefits soon outweigh the initial drawbacks.

 Some of the 1-star reviews mention that the product is slow to take effect.
-The good news is though after about 1 month the positive results did kick in.
+The good news, though, is, after about 1 month the positive results did kick in.
 Mary Ruth's is a Probiotic that provided faster results for me in my experiments.